View weight loss medications

 But it’s not quite as simple as downing a glass of water or two.

-Read on to learn how drinking water can help you lose weight, when you should drink it and how much water you should be aiming for.
+Read on to learn how drinking water can help you lose weight and how much water you should be aiming for.

-A 2014 study had 50 female participants with overweight drink roughly 51 ounces on top of their usual daily water intake.
-This was divided into about 17 ounces a half-hour before breakfast, lunch and dinner.
+A 2014 study had 50 female participants with excess weight drink roughly 51 ounces on top of their usual daily water intake.
+This was divided into about 17 ounces a half-hour before breakfast, lunch, and dinner.
 Participants drank the extra water for eight weeks.

 Our brains are clever, complex things, but they often mix up the signals for thirst and hunger.
-When drinking more water, you’re less likely to feel “hunger” that’s actually just dehydration.
+When you drink more water, you’re less likely to feel “hunger” that’s actually just dehydration.

 Water may also impact hunger hormones, including:

-For example, a 2021 study on people with type 2 diabetes found that drinking about 34 ounces of water a day before meals led to eating fewer calories and less fat.
-Over eight weeks, this resulted in a lower BMI, a smaller waist circumference and greater weight loss compared to the control group who didn’t drink any water before meals.
+For example, a 2021 study on people with type 2 diabetes found that drinking about 34 ounces of water a day before meals led to consuming fewer calories and fat.

 Does water increase metabolism?
 Again, it sounds like wishful thinking, but the science is there.

-Water may boost thermogenesis (heat production) in the body.
+Water may increase thermogenesis (heat production) in the body.
 This, in turn, increases your metabolic rate, providing you with more energy to move and burn off excess weight.

 Water may increase the rate of lipolysis — the breakdown of fat for energy in your body.